 Sticky rice (also called glutinous rice, though it contains no gluten) is a different variety of rice than ordinary white rice.
 When you hear "sticky" don't think "wet" or "goopy".
 Sticky rice is much dryer than ordinary white rice, leaving no residue or moisture on your skin when you touch it.
 It won't stick to your fingers either--sticky rice only sticks to itself, making it perfect for eating with your hands.
 In fact, it's very difficult to eat it any other way.

+Most of the rural population in Laos eat sticky rice almost exclusively (according to wikipedia 80% of employment is subsistence agriculture).
 It is eaten from small woven bamboo containers that can be carried as one works during the day.
 With this context in mind, it's easy to understand some of the differences with Thai food:

 - Lao food involves many raw ingredients